 - Designing and implementing services that are accessible, culturally and linguistically respectful and responsive, flexible, and based on family-identified needs

-There are many ways you can demonstrate respect and consideration for families of children with special needs in your program.
+There are many ways you can demonstrate respect and consideration for families of children with special needs or disabilities in your program.
 Consider the following:

-- Acknowledge that families know their child best and ask them questions about services or resources that may be helpful to you.
+- Acknowledge that families know their child best and ask them questions about services, resources, or typical routines that may be helpful to you.

 - Establish ongoing communication between home and the school-age program.
 Communication journals are a great way to maintain communication.
 These are usually sent home with the child and returned the next day.
-Staff can share noteworthy observations or events, and families can respond to those or share their own news or reflections.
+Staff can share noteworthy observations, events, or daily challenges and families can respond to those or share their own news or reflections.
 Journals can be an especially valuable tool in establishing consistency between home and school-age program environments for children with special needs.

 - Incorporate children’s books in your program library that reflect consideration of multiple abilities and differences.